ruchisahota/gaia/doc/README.md

 The `token` attribute contains the actual JWT you need to pass into the `Authorization` HTTP header for every subsequent request.

-### Authenticating with an Aporeto account
+### Authenticating with a Segment account

-To authenticate from your Aporeto account, you can issue the following command.
+To authenticate from your Segment account, you can issue the following command.

 ```shell
 curl https://api.console.aporeto.com/issue \